2021 Zagreb local elections: Elected lists and candidates

 Six lists received at least 5% of the valid votes cast on 16 May 2021, making them eligible to take part in the distribution of seats using the D'Hondt method.
 The party list with the most elected candidates was the Green-Left Coalition, followed by the coalition led by the Croatian Democratic Union, a three-way tie between the coalition led by the Homeland Movement, Bandić Milan 365 - Labour and Solidarity Party and the Social Democratic Party, and, finally, by the Bridge of Independent Lists.

 The following table contains the names of the Assembly members elected from each party list.
-It is to be noted that if a member-elect refuses to take up his or her seat in the Assembly, or if he or she is legally prevented from doing so (e.g. because they are elected to an incompatible political office, such as mayor or deputy mayor), then the candidate who is next on the list will take office as a member of the Assembly.
+If the Members-elect refuses to take up their seat in the Assembly, or are legally prevented from doing so (e.g. because they are elected to an incompatible political office, such as mayor or deputy mayor), then the candidate who is next on the list will take office as a member of the Assembly.
 In this context, mayor Tomislav Tomašević, as well as his two deputies, Danijela Dolenec and Luka Korlaet, were ineligible to take up their seats in the Assembly, and were replaced by Marija Krnić, Sanja Bilas and Ana Profeta, respectively.

 The Law on Local Elections permits a member of the Zagreb Assembly to simultaneously serve as a Member of the Croatian Parliament.
 Thus, at least seven Assembly members are currently due to hold office in both bodies during their term: Damir Bakić (We Can!), Stephen N. Bartulica (Homeland Movement), Ivana Kekin (New Left), Vilim Matula (We Can!), Urša Raukar-Gamulin (We Can!), Miroslav Škoro (Homeland Movement) and Zvonimir Troskot (Bridge of Independent Lists).
 Meanwhile, Rada Borić (New Left) will resign as an MP and serve only in the City Assembly.
 Furthermore, Tomislav Tomašević will also have to resign from Parliament before assuming office as mayor.
 Tomašević's parliamentary seat will be filled by Urša Raukar-Gamulin (We Can!), while Borić will be replaced by Ivana Kekin (New Left).

 Due to the failure to represent the representatives of the Serbian national minority in the council, by-elections were announced for October 3, 2021 for the election of one representative of the minority.
 This will increase the number of representatives in the council to 48.
 The seat was won by Nikola Vukobratović of SDSS who run unopposed.